hcbiophys/tcells_paper_code/README.md

 * To plot cell surfaces sampled over the PCs, uncomment the function:\
 *cells.plot_component_frames(bin_size=7, pca=True, plot_original = False, max_l = 3)*\
-Here, plot_original = True / False is for Supplementary Fig. 2a (original surfaces) and Fig. 2b (using truncated, i.e. smoothed, representations), respectively.
+Here, *plot_original = True / False* is for Supplementary Fig. 2a (original surfaces) and Fig. 2b (using truncated, i.e. smoothed, representations), respectively.
 The bin size gives the number of frames shown, and max_l gives the degree of truncation for the spherical harmonic descriptor.

 * To sample the min, mean and max along each PC in the spherical harmonic descriptor space (Fig. 2c), uncomment the function:\
 *cells.PC_sampling()*

 * (Fig. 2d) To plot cell surfaces at their locations in the 3D PCA shape space, or 'morphospace', uncomment the function:\
 *cells.plot_PC_space(plot_original = False, max_l = 3)*\
-Here, plot_original = True / False is for Supplementary Fig. 1a (original surfaces) and Fig. 2b (using truncated, i.e. smoothed, representations). max_l gives the degree of truncation for the spherical harmonic descriptor.
+Here, *plot_original = True / False* again dermines whether full or smoothed meshes are plotted, and max_l gives the degree of truncation for the spherical harmonic descriptor.

 * To plot all time series and histograms of attributes across all cells (example attributes given), uncomment the function:\